 First, consider the volume of vendors most companies deal with: while smaller businesses may outsource to a manageable number of providers, it’s not uncommon for large companies to rely on goods and services from a vendor network consisting of tens, if not hundreds, of thousands of providers around the globe.
 Without a process in place, this can quickly become an unwieldy task.

 Secondly, vendor relationships are rarely as simple as just delivering goods.
-From third-party compliance requirements to the management of issues such as delayed or inaccurate shipments, goods or services that do not meet acceptable standards,
+From third-party compliance requirements to the management of issues such as delayed or inaccurate shipments, goods or services that do not meet acceptable standards, countless risks and complications can arise in dealing with external providers.

 Putting in place clear processes for each stage of vendor engagement is an important way to reduce risks and ensure that you drive the maximum value out of your supplier relationship.